 Students are allowed seven excused absences with parent notes per semester; after that, formal documentation is required.
-Examples of formal documentation include: Doctor/hospital, court/government mandated, funeral brochures/programs.
+Examples of formal documentation include the following: Doctor/hospital, court/government mandated, funeral brochures/programs.
 Students MUST bring this documentation within 48 hours upon their return to school in order to receive make-up work.
-Field trips, In School Suspension (ISS), and/or school sponsored events are not considered absences.
-Out of School Suspension (OSS) is counted as an excused absence but is not included in the seven day rule.
+Field trips, In-school Suspension (ISS), and/or school sponsored events are not considered absences.
+Out of School Suspension (OSS) is counted as an excused absence but is not included in the seven-day rule.

-Compulsory Attendance - Official Code of Georgia (20-2-690.2): Every parent, guardian, or other person residing within this state having control or charge of any child or children between their sixth and sixteenth birthdays shall enroll and send such child or children to a public school, a private school, or a home study program that meets the requirements for a public school, a private school, or home study program; and such child shall be responsible for enrolling in and attending a public school, a private school, or a home study program that meets the requirements for a public school, a private school, or a home study program.
+Compulsory Attendance - Official Code of Georgia (20-2-690.2): Every parent, guardian, or other person residing within this state having control or charge of any child or children between their sixth and sixteenth birthdays shall enroll and send such child or children to a public school, a private school, or a home study program that meets the requirements for a public school, a private school, or home study program; and such child shall be responsible for enrolling in and attending a public school, a private school, or a home study program that meets the requirements for a public school, a private school, a private school, or a home study program that meets the requirements for a public school, a private school, or a home study program.